-The ChemStation software controls and acquires data from the Agilent 8453 spectrophotometers and the Agilent 89090A Peltier temperature controller.
-All control and data acquisition for these instruments is performed through the GP-IB interface system (IEEE-488) or LAN (8453 only).
+The ChemStation software controls and acquires data from all versions of the Agilent 8453 spectrophotometers and the Agilent 89090A Peltier temperature controller.
+All control and data acquisition for these instruments is performed through the GPIB interface system (IEEE-488) or LAN (8453 only).

-The 89068C/D sipper/sampler accessories are controlled through the general purpose GP-IO inter-face of Agilent 8453.
-The Agilent G1120A multicell transport accessories use a dedicated interface on the Agilent 8453.
-The XY Autosampler and the Gilson models 221 and 222 Autosampler are controlled through the RS-232C interface of the PC.
+The 89068C/D sipper/sampler accessories are controlled through the general purpose GPIO interface of the Agilent 8453.
+The Agilent 89075C/D and G1120A multicell transport accessories use a dedicated interface on the Agilent 8453.